Two insider tips and three buying strategies to help you deal with varying energy prices

 INSIDER TIP 1: Don’t get caught up in the October rush

-This peak in buying activity has another effect.
-The lead-up to October gets busy.
+The lead-up to the October buying peak gets busy.
 Our account managers work flat out during September once everyone is back from holiday and keen to secure their contract in time for 1 October.
 Starting your buying process during the quieter summer months can put you in a much better buying position.

 INSIDER TIP 2: Watch the market fundamentals to understand what causes wholesale power costs to change